Mona (font)

-Mona Font is both a Japanese proportional pixel font for the X Window System, derived from the Shinonome raster font family, and a TrueType font.
+Mona is both a Japanese proportional pixel font for the X Window System, derived from the Shinonome raster font family, and a TrueType font.
 It aims to represent Shift JIS art graphics properly, almost all of which require the MS PGothic font.
 Mona is named after Mona, a character-based mascot of 2channel.

 Mona uses glyphs from Shinonome (東雲) version 0.9.9 (Gothic) for embedded bitmaps.
 In version 2.30-pre, it incorporated outlines from Kochi-Gothic.
 However, it was changed to Kochi-substitute in 2.30-pre2 after discovering that Kochi font violates copyright.
 After this, the glyphs in Mona resemble those in MS PGothic.

 Mona supports the following code pages: 1252 (Latin 1), 1250 (Latin 2: East Europe), 1251 (Cyrillic), 1253 (Greek), 932 (JIS/Japan), 737 (Greek; former 437G), 437 (US).

 mona-outline

 mona-outline version 2.30pre2 is included with the source code for the Mona Font source package, which consists of a subset of glyphs found in Mona.
 The OpenType layout table supports standard ligatures in the default language.
 When the font is viewed under Windows Font Viewer, a horizontal stroke overlays the glyph.

 mona-outline supports the following code pages: 932 (JIS/Japan), 437 (US).